 Lisvane and Thornhill was my target, as this is where Ryan grew up.
 The magazines continued to grow, and I began to grow, too.
 I was pregnant with my third child (my first girl – bring on the pink headbands); which made running a business a juggling act.
 I can’t count the amount of times I was about to make a crucial sale, and my children would start.
 I’d run in the bedroom with the phone in my hand to make the booking (closing door firmly behind me) to make sure I get all the information down.
 I took ‘working on the go’ to another level, replying to emails and phone calls from in hospital waiting rooms, to in the playground, to even in my toddler’s play group.

-Over the years, we’ve had several businessmen wanting to invest in the magazine, but for us, it never felt right.
+Over the years, I’ve had several businessmen wanting to invest in the magazine, but for me, it never felt right.
 Then one day, I had an email from a woman who runs other community magazines, that I have got to know well and occasionally worked with over the years.
-She wanted to sell her two magazines and asked if I wanted to take them on.
+She wanted to sell her magazine and asked if I wanted to take it on.

-This was a difficult transition for Local Link, but since expanding, we’ve never looked back.
-As the magazine continued to grow, and after working from home over the last few years, I wanted to move Alice and me into an office.
-We now operate in Stow Park Circle, in Newport, with an office that suits me, Alice, and our other members of staff.
-We now run 4 magazines, our own social media management services and networking events, and 5 years on from starting my first magazine with Ryan in our kitchen, I am proud of what Local Link has become.
+This was a difficult transition for Local Link, but since expanding, I’ve never looked back.
+As the magazine continued to grow, and after working from home over the last few years, I wanted to move into an office.
+I now operate in Stow Park Circle, in Newport, with an office that suits me and my other members of staff.
+We now run two magazines, our own social media management services and networking events, and 5 years on from starting my first magazine with Ryan in our kitchen, I am proud of what Local Link has become.
 As for me, with a happy family and successful business, plans for world domination may be under the way sooner than I know it!